 What is a Family Springboard mortgage?
 In an initiative designed to help first-time buyers and home movers with the financial burden of deposits.
 With up to a 5.5x income multiple and 2.25%* interest available on the savings, Residential Broker, Ross MacTaggart, explains how it works and the potential benefits…

 How does the Barclay's Family Springboard mortgage work?

 As an example, the Borrower(s), whose name the mortgage is under

 The Borrower can apply for either a 100% mortgage or a 95% mortgage, if they can provide a 5% deposit themselves, on a property up to the value of £500,000.
 Whichever they apply for, The Helper must supply a 10% “deposit”, to be held as a guarantee.

 The Helpers 10% contribution is put into a Barclays savings account, where it earns interest, for the 5-year fixed mortgage term.
 If The Borrower successfully keeps up with repayments, The Helper receives their original deposit back, plus the interest earned, at the end of the initial 5-year term.

-What are the mortgage rates like?
+What are the Barclay's Springboard mortgage interest rates like?

 With the 100% mortgage, interest rates start from 2.95%, however, these rates drop to start from 2.75% if The Borrower is able to provide the 5% deposit.
-As with most residential mortgages, the full mortgage term can be anything between 5 to 35 years.

 The Helper’s money, in its special savings account, is set to earn interest at 1.5% + Bank of England Base Rate (BBR) for the duration of the 5 years.
 Currently, this amounts to 2.25%*, which is better than most normal high street savings accounts in our economic climate!